Skip to main content

 Definition 3.1.1.
 Force.

 A force is an interaction between two objects (or systems) that causes those objects to experience a push or pull.
-Every force is a vector that has a type and involves two distinct objects acting on each other.
+Every force is a vector (with magnitude and direction) that has a type and involves two distinct objects acting on each other.

 Exercises Activities: Explore forces